 You can DIY your own picnic or grab an alfresco feast at New York’s famous Smorgasburg outdoor food market featuring foods from all five boroughs.

 There is a lot to do in Prospect Park.
 There are several trails that sometimes feel completely deserted, so there’s plenty of opportunity for some quiet time in nature.

 There’s also a roller rink at the LeFrak Center and free concerts and lectures throughout the summer.
 Have kiddos?
 Take them to the zoo or the carousel in the center of the park.

 Personally, my favorite way to picnic is to ride my bike until I find a grassy spot and a shady tree, throw out my picnic blanket, and get lost in a good book.
 It’s almost like not being in New York City at all.

 By Alex Schnee | Alex on the Map

 Gothic Bridge Central Park

-Tucked away in the center of Central Park, a bridge crosses over Bridle Path, and opens up directly in front of the Jacqueline Kennedy Onassis Reservoir.
+Central Park may be one of the most iconic sites in NYC and one of the best parks in the world, but it’s also a great spot for a picnic.
+Tucked away in the centre of Central Park, a bridge crosses over Bridle Path, and opens up directly in front of the Jacqueline Kennedy Onassis Reservoir.

 Right next to the bridge, along the gated coast of the Reservoir, is Bridle Path, an open running path, as well as the North Gate House.
 The “house” is a holdover from when the man-made lake was New York City’s backup water reservoir.